-Compression Socks: Why All Nurses Should Wear Them
+Compression Socks for Nurses: Why They Should Wear Them

 If you are experiencing pain in these areas then compression socks might be the answer for you.
 Compression socks can help if you are experiencing swollen ankles, thrombosis, phlebitis, leg edema, back pain, or varicose veins.
 Plus, over time chronic pain is shown to cause fatigue and a decrease in alertness.
 These two side effects are unquestionably bad for nurses.